 Amy (Alsfeld) Nazdrowicz is an environmental scientist, associate and head of the Environmental Sciences Department.
 She has over 16 years of experience specializing in wetland creation design, native plants, long-term monitoring of the plant, wildlife, and hydrologic conditions of created wetlands, habitat assessments, and conducting rare, threatened and endangered (RTE) wildlife studies, including Bog Turtle Investigations.

-Amy is certified as a Recognized Qualified Bog Turtle Surveyor to lead Phases I-III Bog Turtle Investigations including radio-telemetry and Bog Turtle construction monitoring in Delaware, Maryland, and Pennsylvania.
+Amy is certified as a Qualified Bog Turtle Surveyor recognized in Delaware, Maryland, and Pennsylvania to lead Phases I-III Bog Turtle Investigations including radio-telemetry and Bog Turtle construction monitoring.
 She works closely with state and federal regulatory agencies on a regular basis during all phases of the wetland permitting and wetland mitigation approval processes.
 Amy frequently testifies and/or presents at county land use hearings.
-She performs these services for Landmark, as well as for other engineering company clients.
+She performs these services for Landmark, as well as for other engineering company’s clients.

 Amy earned a Master of Science in Wildlife Ecology from the University of Delaware, and a Bachelor of Science in Environmental and Forest Biology from S.U.N.Y.
 Environmental Science and Forestry.
 She is respected as an expert on evaluating the effects of wetland amendments on the biodiversity of constructed wetlands, and her research has been published in Biological Conservation (2008) and in Restoration Ecology (Nov.
 2010).
 She has conducted a number of professional scientific seminars and environmental educational programs on topics including wetland creation, wetland diversity, native plants, landscape ecology, and herpetology.